paldhous/ucb/2018/dataviz/md/class13.md

 This code creates a custom tooltip inside the **ggplot2** aesthetic mapping (`aes`), setting `text` as the text we want to display, including values drawn from variables in the data.
 The code uses R's `paste0` function to concatenate text; `<br>` is HTML code for a new line; `<b></b>` are HTML tags that mark text to appear in bold.

 When writing a custom tooltip, we also need to include `group = 1` in the `aes` mapping.

+Code code in the final `layout` function styles the tooltip, using a white background and changing the font family to be consistent with the rest of the chart.
+See [here](https://plot.ly/r/#layout-options) for more Plotly chart layout options.

 We can now save the chart as a standalone web page by selecting `Export>Save as Web Page...` from the `Viewer` tab menu.